stanfordpython/course-reader/3-object-oriented-python.md

 next(x) # => x.__next__()
 ```

+You'll notice that each of these methods starts and ends with two underscores.
+These are also called "dunder" methods — Python frequently uses methods that are named like this for interacting with built-in operations.

 You can implement any of these methods yourself, in your own classes!
 For example, our current `Point` class doesn't have an `__str__` method, so trying to print a `Point` can be kind of gross:

 ```python